railsbridge/docs/README.md

   * makes a paragraph of text anywhere in the document
   * the text parameter is passed through a Markdown converter
   * does not support nested blocks

+`important "text"`

+  * like a note, but called out in a red box

 `console "text"`